Dated December 2025

 • The individual has consented;

-• The individual would reasonably expect us to use or disclose the Personal Information for a purpose that is related to the primary purpose; or
+• the individual would reasonably expect us to use or disclose the Personal Information for a purpose that is related to the primary purpose;

-• Use or disclosure is required under Australian law.
+• for use or disclosure as required under Australian law.

-As a matter of course, we do not disclose personal information to overseas recipients.
-If this position changes, we will only send your personal information outside Australia, where, for example:
+We do not disclose personal information to overseas recipients.
+We will only send your personal information outside Australia, where, for example:

 • You have requested or consented to us sending your Personal Information;